Published on 24/08/25

 There are several factors to consider when choosing solar panels, and avoiding certain types can save you from poor performance, premature failure, and a lower return on investment.
-Here are some types of solar panels you should generally avoid:
+In this article, we'll list the main types of solar panels that you should avoid.
+But first:

 Efficiency is the measure of how much sunlight a solar panel can convert into usable electricity.
 Panels with efficiency ratings below 17% are considered low-efficiency by today's standards.
 While they may be cheaper upfront, you'll need more of them to generate the same amount of power as higher-efficiency panels, taking up more roof space and potentially costing you more in the long run.